 Who are we looking for?
 Who is this programme relevant for?

 The curriculum is tailored to students that have an interest in audiovisual production, film making, and television as a whole.
 The ideal student is the one who wants to work in the audiovisual and creative industries of the future where single productions leave space to multimedia experiences.

 Why study with us?

 Crossmedia is a pioneering curriculum that, in recent years, has been matched by only a few other universities in Europe.
 The specific attention to a multimedia approach to storytelling has given the curriculum its own spot in the international and national scene.

 Since its initiation (September 2012) students have participated in a number of national and international festivals, have won both international and national prizes and their projects have been given wide spread attention in the Estonian media.

 Furthermore, Baltic Film, Media, Arts and Communication School (BFM) is a multicultural creative environment, where you students are surrounded by international peers and are taught by internationally recognized teaching staff and industry practitioners from many different countries.

 Study support facilities

-Students of Crossmedia in Film and Television have access to the newly built BFM production facilities including the Film and Television studios, editing rooms, MAC computer lab, sound studio and AV equipment.
+Students of Crossmedia have access to the newly built BFM production facilities including the Film and Television studios, editing rooms, MAC computer lab, sound studio and AV equipment.

 Furthermore, a number of field trips give students the opportunity to work on location and in partnership with industry players such as the public service media of Estonia and Finland.

 The curriculum is a well balanced mix of theoretical and practical course aimed at shaping the media and creative industries professionals of the future.
 The courses range from practical courses such as Transmedia Project, Sound Recording, Writing for Transmedia and Camera Work to theoretical courses such as Introduction to crossmedia environments, Semiotics of multimedia, Media research and Media theories.

-Alessandro Nanì is the curator of the BA curriculum ‘Crossmedia in Film and Television’
+Alessandro Nanì is the curator of the BA curriculum ‘Crossmedia’